wp-plugins/custom-content-type-manager/readme.txt

 = 0.9.4.5 =

+* Now supports "repeatable" fields: you can select multiple images, media items, or relations.
 * Code-cleanup in preparation for supporting 3rd party custom fields and the merging of the Summarize Posts plugin.
 * Fixed bug with tags/categories and the "getarchives_where" filter.